 - Nonfunctional blower: A broken motor or unbalanced fan might stop airflow over the evaporator coil.

-The next time your AC freezes up, call on the NATE-certified Experts at Gordon's Service Experts to fix the issue.
+The next time your AC freezes up, call on the ACE-certified Experts at Gordon's Service Experts to fix the issue.
 We have a lot of experience helping homeowners check their air conditioners, and we’re certain we can get things working again in no time.
 Contact us at 405-432-2197 to get air conditioning repair in Oklahoma City with us right away.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.